This page includes information about two distinct areas of work. The first concerns homelessness, and the second concerns areas of new housing.

 Churches and areas of New Housing

-Church and New Housing Areas A new web resource for churches working together by serving their local community in planned and actual new housing developments.
+Churches Together: New Housing Areas A new web resource for churches working together by serving their local community in planned and actual new housing developments.

 Pioneer Ministry in New Housing Areas: Personal Reflections and a Practical Guide – Grove booklet.
 Down to earth and practical, definitely recommended reading for anyone wanting to engage with new housing.
 Even if the housing isn’t being built yet – there is lots to be said for engaging with the planning process in the early stages rather than waiting til construction is underway.